Redpoint Logo

 Always-On Data Quality

 Data unification alone is not enough to create a data foundation that organizations can trust to power personalized experiences.
-The reason, of course, is that when a CDP ingests data from various sources, the data needs to be standardized, enriched, normalized and made ready for business use – ideally at the moment of data ingestion to allow for that real-time, contextual customer understanding.
+Customer engagement technology that ingests data from various sources should also standardize, enrich, normalize and make data ready for business use – ideally at the moment of data ingestion to allow for that real-time, contextual customer understanding.

-Performing always-on data quality processes at the moment of data ingestion is another feature to be aware of.
-Some CDPs either fail to prioritize data quality, such as limiting identity resolution to a basic, deterministic match, or they rely on third-party vendors for standardization and normalization tasks.
-The problem in both cases is that the enterprise business user – the marketer or another user – lack visibility into the data quality processes.
+Redpoint offers automated data quality with tunable identity resolution that includes householding to provide the most accurate, trustworthy customer profile to drive all business and CX use cases.
+Redpoint provides always-on data quality processes at the moment of data ingestion.
+Other platforms either fail to prioritize data quality, such as limiting identity resolution to a basic, deterministic match, or they rely on third-party vendors for standardization and normalization tasks.
+The problem in both cases is that the marketer or other enterprise business user lack visibility into the data quality processes.
 They do not know where data quality processes have occurred as data is readied for activation, and thus cannot trust the validity or accuracy of the resulting unified profile.

 Many financial services companies have gaps in their data that limit the effectiveness of a unified customer profile.
 They are either missing data, data is old, or their MarTech stack comprises different systems that each take a different approach to data quality.